-- 12.1 Subject to 13.3 below, no Contract, the estimated value of which exceeds £50,000 (or below £50,000 if formal tendering is chosen to be undertaken), shall be made unless: - (a) at least 21 days' public notice has been given, stating the nature and purpose of the Contract, inviting tenders, providing web links to electronic versions of all contract documents and stating the last date when tenders will be received, inon: - the council's website and optionally one or more of the a local newspapers and optionally, such trade journals as the relevant Head of Service shall consider desirable; and - the Crown Commercial Service website Contracts Finder.
-In the case of those contracts with an estimated value in excess of the Public Procurement Rules (OJEU) threshold, the opportunity must not be published on Contracts Finder until it has first been notified as published in the Official Journal; or - (b) the proposed Contract, being a Contract for the execution of work, forms part of a serial programme the terms having been settled with the Contractor on the basis of the application of a stated addition or deduction to the rates and prices contained in an initial Contract awarded competitively following an invitation to tender in accordance with the provisions of (a) above subject to a maximum extension under this Rule not exceeding 100% of the original Contract value or £50,000 whichever is the lower.
-Due consideration must be given to the potential of breaching any EU thresholds
+- 12.1 Subject to 13.3 below, no Contract, the estimated value of which exceeds £50,000 (or below £50,000 if formal tendering is chosen to be undertaken), shall be made unless: - (a) at least 21 days' public notice has been given, stating the nature and purpose of the Contract, inviting tenders, providing web links to electronic versions of all contract documents and stating the last date when tenders will be received, on: - the council's website and optionally a local newspaper and such trade journals as the relevant Head of Service shall consider desirable; and - the Crown Commercial Service website Contracts Finder.
+In the case of those contracts with an estimated value in excess of the Public Procurement Rules (OJEU) threshold, the opportunity must not be published on Contracts Finder until it has first been notified as published in the Official Journal; or - (b) the proposed Contract, being a Contract for the execution of works, forms part of a serial programme of works, the terms of which having been previously settled with the Contractor on the basis of the application of a stated addition or deduction to the rates and prices contained in an initial Contract.
+Such a contract must have previously been awarded competitively following an invitation to tender in accordance with the provisions of (a) above.
+Such additions or deductions to the rates and prices are subject to a maximum extension under this Rule not exceeding 100% of the original Contract value or £50,000, whichever is the lower.
+Due consideration must be given to the potential of breaching any EU thresholds.